1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 The specific respirator selected must be based on contamination levels found in the workplace, must not exceed the working limits of the respirator, and be jointly approved by the National Institute for Occupational Safety and Health and the Mine Safety and Health Administration (NIOSH-MSHA).

-At any detectable concentration: Any self-contained breathing apparatus that has a full face-piece and is operated in a pressure-demand or other positive-pressure mode.
-Any supplied air respirator that has a full face-piece and is operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.
+Any supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode or other positive-pressure modes with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.

-Escape – any air-purifying, full face-piece respirator with a high-efficiency particulate filer.
+Escape – any air-purifying, full-facepiece respirator with a high-efficiency particulate filler.

 Any appropriate escape-type, self-contained breathing apparatus.